kenneth-liao/kenneth-liao.github.io/_posts/2018-10-15-0004-recommender-system-p2.md

 ---

 ## Objective
-In part 1 of this series, I will walk through building the collaborative filtering model in python.
+In part 1 of this series, I will demonstrate how to build a collaborative filtering model in python.
 Training, optimizing, and analyzing the model will follow in subsequent posts.

 ## Background